ssvlabs/ssv-network/TIMELOCK.md

 ## How it works

-1. The contract owner calls the time-locked fucntion with the required parameters.
+1. The contract owner calls the time-locked function with the required parameters.

 2. For that call (function name + parameter), the lock period of 2 days starts.
 The event `FunctionLocked` is emitted.